fadeyim/Take-Home-Exercises-Sep-2023/README.md

 ## Submission of exercises

-Your source code must be submitted as per your instruction's direction.
+Your source code must be submitted as per your instructor's direction.
 Marking rubrics are within the exercise.